 Instead, I just skin the tomatoes, vacuum-seal them and store them in the freezer to use later.

 How many carbs are in cucumbers?

 As for the cucumber, my husband and son love to eat them as snacks.
 I don’t think you can ever have enough cucumbers.

-There’s about 4 grams of carbs total in a cup of sliced cucumbers.
+There are about 4 grams of carbs total in a cup of sliced cucumbers.
 So, there’s no reason not to enjoy them on a ketogenic diet.

-Sliced cucumbers make a fantastic low carb sub for chips.
+Sliced cucumbers make a fantastic low-carb sub for chips.
 I like to dunk them in a homemade ranch dip.

 You can also make baked cucumber chips in the oven.
-They very low in carbs and make terrific keto chips.
+They are very low in carbs and make terrific keto chips.

 You really can’t go wrong with a light cucumber tomato salad.
 It’s a perfect dish to take to a summer potluck or bring along for a picnic.

-And cucumber slices can be pickled as well.
-That way they are ready to serve with those grilled burgers over the summer.
+And, cucumber slices can be pickled as well.
+That way, they are ready to serve with those grilled burgers over the summer.